About Interlibrary Loan

 - You may turn up multiple editions of your book.
 Choose the one that looks best to you.

-- NOTE that if the UArts Libraries own the item this will be indicated by an icon.
+- NOTE that if the UArts Libraries own the item, this will be indicated and you will be directed to the location of the item.
 You may not request items already owned by the UArts Libraries.

 How Do I Request My Item On ILL?

-Find the title you would like to request and click it to open its detailed record.
+Find the title you would like from the list on the left side and click it to open its detailed record.

 - Click on the "Request Item" button in the "Availability" tab, fill out the request form, and click Submit.